AI-in-Cardiovascular-Medicine/HolOrama/README.md

-# HolOrama (Automated IntraVascular UltraSound Image Processing) <!-- omit in toc -->
+# HolOrama: A unified platform for cardiac image analysis <!-- omit in toc -->
+Currently spans:
 - Quantification of Coronary Artery Anomalies
 - Quantification of Optical Coherence Tomography
 - Quantification of Coronary Computed Tomography Angiography